Light / traditional soy sauce – Kikkoman

 - Noodle sauce – toss cooked plain noodles with some dark soy sauce and sesame oil to give it a rich color and aroma (‘lao mien’).

 This is probably the tastiest soy sauce I ever bought.
-The color is rich and the flavors are deep.
+The color is medium and the flavors are deep.
 The Double Deluxe Dark Soy Sauce contains no preservative, no added colors and no flavor enhancers.

 I use it to toss noodles (lao mien) with sesame oil and coriander.